alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/03/http2-and-http3-explained.md

 On reliable and stable connections, HTTP/2 many times offers better performance than HTTP/3.

-In cases where only HTTP/1.x is allowed, web browsers and many HTTP clients avoid the HOL blocking by opening multiple TCP connections, so the requests go in parallel.
-If there is a great number of parallel requests, this technique *may* make HTTP/1.x offer a better throughput, however, it is a less efficient way to solve the problem.
+To avoid HOL blocking with HTTP/1.x, many web browsers and HTTP clients open multiple TCP connections, so the requests go in parallel.
+If there are many parallel requests, this technique *may* make HTTP/1.x offer a better throughput, however, it is a less efficient way to solve the problem.
 An alternative solution is having more than one HTTP/2-3 connection at the same time ([C# example](https://learn.microsoft.com/en-us/dotnet/api/system.net.http.socketshttphandler.enablemultiplehttp2connections?view=net-8.0#system-net-http-socketshttphandler-enablemultiplehttp2connections)).

 Generally speaking, it's recommended to run compatibility and performance tests to determine which version is the most appropriate, and furthermore, a server can accept both HTTP/2 and HTTP/3 connections, leaving to the client the decision of which version to use.